Guyana–Venezuela territorial dispute: Colonial history

 Before the arrival of European colonizers, the Guianas were populated by different groups of indigenous peoples.
-The Warao people are considered to be the first inhabitants of Guyana, followed by the Arawak and Kalina people.
+The Warao people are considered to be the first inhabitants of Guyana, followed by the Lokono and Kalina people.
 The native tribes of the Northern Amazon are most closely related to the natives of the Caribbean.
-Most evidence suggests that the Arawaks immigrated from the Orinoco and Essequibo River Basins in Venezuela and Guiana into the northern islands, and were then supplanted by more warlike tribes of Carib Indians, who departed from these same river valleys a few centuries later.
+Most evidence suggests that the Lokono immigrated from the Orinoco and Essequibo River Basins in Venezuela and Guiana into the northern islands, and were then supplanted by more warlike tribes of Carib Indians, who departed from these same river valleys a few centuries later.

 Spain had already claimed ownership of this region, as per the papal bull issued by Pope Alexander VI and the Treaty of Tordesillas.
-The treaty was not signed nor recognized by other colonial nations, such as the Dutch or the English which continued to colonize the area, nor was it recognized by most indigenous peoples of the Americas.
+The treaty was not signed nor recognized by other colonial nations, such as the Dutch or the English which disputed papal authority and continued to colonize the area, nor was it recognized by most indigenous peoples of the Americas.